Coogan's Bluff (film): Plot

 Walter "Walt" Coogan, a deputy sheriff of fictional Piute County, Arizona, is sent to New York City to extradite escaped killer James Ringerman.
 NYPD Detective Lieutenant McElroy informs him that Ringerman is recovering from an overdose of LSD and refuses to release him into Coogan's custody without extradition papers stamped by the New York State Supreme Court.

 Coogan flirts with probation officer Julie Roth and takes her out for lunch.
 He goes to the prison hospital and bluffs his way to Ringerman, tricks the attendants into turning him over, and sets out to catch a plane for Arizona.
 Before he can get to the airport, Ringerman's girlfriend Linny and his associate Pushie ambush Coogan and enable Ringerman to escape.
 Detective McElroy is furious with Coogan and warns him against playing policeman in New York.

 Coogan learns Linny's name from a visit to Ringerman's mother.
 While he is at Roth's apartment for supper, Coogan learns that Linny is on probation, and he finds her address in Roth's home files.
 He tracks Linny to a nightclub, where she offers to lead him to Ringerman.
 Instead, she takes Coogan to a pool hall, where he is attacked by Pushie and a dozen men in a bloody fistfight.
 Coogan holds his own for a while but is eventually overpowered.
 After hearing sirens, the men take off, but not before the beaten Coogan kills Pushie and two others.
 Detective McElroy finds the bar in pieces and Coogan's cowboy hat on the floor.

 Coogan finds Linny and threatens to kill her if she does not lead him to Ringerman.
 She takes him to Ringerman, who is hiding out at the Cloisters and carrying Coogan's stolen service weapon.
 Ringerman empties the gun trying to shoot Coogan and tosses it before fleeing on a motorcycle.
 Coogan steals one of his own and gives chase through Fort Tryon Park, before eventually capturing Ringerman.

-He hands the fugitive over to McElroy, who once again tells him to go to the DA's office and to let "the system handle this."
-Some time later Coogan, with Ringerman in cuffs, prepares to leave for the airport via helicopter from the helipad atop the Pan Am building.
+He hands the fugitive over to McElroy, who once again tells him to go to the district attorney's office and to let "the system handle this."
+Sometime later, Coogan, with Ringerman in cuffs, prepares to leave for the airport via helicopter from the helipad atop the Pan Am building.
 At the last minute, Julie Roth runs up to the helicopter to give Coogan a long good-bye kiss.
 Coogan's last view is Roth waving goodbye from the helipad as the helicopter lifts off.